Human Perception of Intrinsically Motivated Autonomy in Human-Robot Interaction: Materials and methods

 Highly simplified, perceived Warmth leads to positive social bias, referred to as active facilitation~\citep{CuddyFiskeEtAl-07}.
 The Competence dimension mostly moderates this effect.
 High Warmth and high Competence result in admiration, while high Warmth and low Competence result in pity~\citep{JuddJames-HawkinsEtAl-05}.
 The corresponding effects for low Warmth are envy and contempt.
 As a result, Warmth can be considered the primary factor for predicting the valence of interpersonal judgments~\citep{FiskeCuddyEtAl-07,AbeleHaukeEtAl-16}.
 This means, it primarily predicts whether an impression is positive or negative.

-Recent research in \gls{HRI} has shown that human participants prefer to interact again with the robot when they perceive its behavior as \emph{more} warm compared to another robot behavior~\citep{OliveiraArriagaEtAl-19, ScheunemannCuijpersEtAl-20}.
+Recent research in \gls{HRI} has shown that human participants prefer to interact again with the robot when they perceive its behavior as \emph{more} warm compared to another robot behavior~\citep{OliveiraArriagaEtAl-19,ScheunemannCuijpersEtAl-20}.
 Our expectation, which would need to be confirmed in future work, is that the behavior of a robot that is perceived as more warm is a good candidate to facilitate long-term interaction.

-In our present study we use the \gls{RoSAS} designed by \cite{CarpinellaWymanEtAl-17}, which tests for the two aforementioned central dimensions \emph{Warmth} and \emph{Competence}.
-The validated scale was designed only recently, but found already widespread use.

-We accompany the scale with the Godpseed scale~\citep{BartneckKulicEtAl-09} because (i) it is a popular scale which may allow to compare the results to previous studies and (ii) it encompasses the dimension Perceived Intelligence, which is highly related to the Competence dimension~\citep{CarpinellaWymanEtAl-17}.

-The latter is important because our study is designed in such a way that participants should perceive one robot similarly competent as the other robot since the perception of Competence can influence the perception of Warmth~\citep{FiskeCuddyEtAl-07}.
+In our present study we use the \gls{RoSAS} designed by \citet{CarpinellaWymanEtAl-17}, which tests for the two aforementioned central dimensions \emph{Warmth} and \emph{Competence}.
+We accompany the scale with the Godpseed scale~\citep{BartneckKulicEtAl-09} because (i) it is a popular scale which may allow to compare the results to other studies and (ii) it encompasses the dimension Perceived Intelligence, which is highly related to the Competence dimension~\citep{CarpinellaWymanEtAl-17}.
+The latter is important because we designed our study in such a way that participants should perceive one robot as similarly competent as the other robot since the perception of Competence can influence the perception of Warmth~\citep{FiskeCuddyEtAl-07}.
 However, finding evidence for that, i.e., for a small or no effect on the Competence dimension, can be prone to errors.
-We therefore investigate whether two related dimensions (i.e., Perceived Intelligence and Competence) yield similarly small effects.
+We therefore investigate whether two related dimensions, Perceived Intelligence and Competence, yield similarly small effects.
 In case they do support each other, it is unlikely that we missed an effect.

-We therefore use two standardized scales to measure the participant's perceptions of the robots: the Godspeed scale~\citep{BartneckKulicEtAl-09}, which has been widely used in many HRI experiments, and the \gls{RoSAS}, a more recently designed questionnaire by \cite{CarpinellaWymanEtAl-17}.